cliffeh/pix/bin/README.md

 ## What's here?

+### pix
-At time of writing, a single bash utility script (`pix`) for running things on all your Raspberry Pi nodes.
+A bash utility script (`pix`) for running things on all your Raspberry Pi nodes.
 It assumes that you've built your cluster, set up ssh keys (TODO: HOWTO), and (optionally, if you need to do things as root/some other user) configured sudo.
 Assuming all of that, usage is straightforward:

 ```
 usage: pix [OPTIONS] COMMAND [-- ARGS]